 This square is designed for the modern man who likes to keep up with the latest menswear trends.
 The square can be considered as an attire lifter and its vibrant and quirky colors will definitely attract a few eyeballs.
 Plus the softness and great texture of the Jacquard fabric is a huge bonus.
 If you want your wedding look this season to be a fine balance between eccentricity and sophistication, then multicolor pocket square should be your go-to choice.

 This concludes the comprehensive guide on pocket squares.
-Wearing a pocket square can look daunting because of all the rules and etiquettes but mastering them is really easy and the payoff is great.
+Wearing a pocket square can look daunting because of all the rules and etiquettes for wearing a pocket square but mastering them is really easy and the payoff is great.

 As they say, once a pocket square wearer is always a wearer.
 When you start wearing a pocket square, you are going to love how it makes you look and then it will be a part of your smart-casual ensemble forever.